 · He was on the first Michigan team to play in Rose Bowl game in January 1902.

 Unfortunately, that is all that I was able to “dig up” on Daniel Woodward.
 Obviously, he did not play a big role in the history of Michigan Football, but he did give it his best shot for two seasons.

 Since his last season was 1901, he must have been in his early twenties when he died.
-So, on the one-hundred and thirteenth anniversary of his passing, let us remember another “forgotten” Michigan Man.
+So, on the one-hundred and fourteenth anniversary of his passing, let us remember another “forgotten” Michigan Man.
 Daniel Woodward lived a life that was way too short, but some of his best years were probably associated with Michigan Football.
 May Daniel Wallace Woodward continue to rest in eternal peace.
 Go Blue!

 Part II.
 July 3, 2020 National Day Calendar Update:

 The Legend of Bo Schembechler is a football love story.
 Millions of Michigan football fans loved Bo Schembechler almost as much as he loved The University of Michigan.
 This insightful book details how “Bo Who” simply became “Bo” to Wolverine Nation and to college football fans across the country and around the world.
 It details Bo’s twenty-one-year journey to bring Michigan Football back to national prominence and how he kept it there!